Alpha-30-creator/2048/README.md

    - This will print the instructions of the game.
 4. Quit game
    - To quit the game

+## Gameplay features
+In addition to the basic rules of the 2048 game, this implementation of the text-based 2048 game includes several features that enhance the gameplay experience:

+### Instant Input
+To make the gameplay experience more responsive and fluid, the game has an instant input feature that eliminates the need for players to press enter after each move.
+With this feature, players can make moves quickly and efficiently, keeping the game's momentum going.
+### User Input Validation
+To ensure that players only enter valid moves, menu options, and difficulty levels, the game has a user input validation feature.
+This feature checks for input errors throughout the game, preventing unexpected behaviors and making the game more enjoyable and user-friendly.
+### Reset Game
+To enable players to start over at any point in the game, the game has a reset feature.
+By pressing the "r" key, players can reset the game board to its initial state.
+A confirmation message is displayed, asking players to confirm whether they want to proceed with the reset.
+This feature provides a more user-friendly experience and enables players to restart the game at any stage.
+### Beat High Score
+To add an extra level of challenge to the game, the game has a feature that checks if the player has beaten their previous high score.
+If the player's score is higher than their previous high score, they are notified of their achievement.
+This feature encourages players to push themselves and achieve their personal best.
+### Quit the Game without loosing Progress
+This implementation of the text-based 2048 game allows players to save their progress and resume playing later.
+With the ability to save games and load them at a later time, players can enjoy the game at their own pace without fear of losing their progress.
+The feature also enables multiple users to save their games and compete with friends and family members.
+To save a game, players can simply press the "q" key.
+This convenient and user-friendly feature enhances the gameplay experience and demonstrates the developer's commitment to providing a high-quality gaming experience for players.

+These enhanced gameplay features make the game more responsive, user-friendly, and challenging.
+They demonstrate the developer's commitment to providing a high-quality gaming experience for players.

 ## Implementation details
 The game is implemented using these key functions: